oglinuk/restful-go/docs/code-reviews/1642914462/README.md

 The `addr` variable is hardcoded.
 The implementation of route handlers is split between `main.go` and `handlers.go`.
 No check to ensure `tpl` variable is not `nil`.
+Tests of files using the `tpl` variable will fail, needs to be moved to init function.
 Missing route for `getHeartbeat` handler.

 **TODO**

 * [X] Add check to see if `tpl` is `nil`
+* [X] Shift `tpl` assignment to `init` function
 * [X] Refactor `addr` to get `HOST` and `PORT` env variables
 * [X] Refactor route handler logic entirely to `handlers.go`
 * [X] Add `getHeartbeat` to the router

 ## cmd/ui/models.go

-Missing test file. `cmd/ui` is a minimal web UI to showcase a frontend for the REST interface, so nothing should be public.
+`cmd/ui` is a minimal web UI to showcase a frontend for the REST interface, so nothing should be public.

 **TODO**

-* [X] Create `models_test.go`
 * [X] Refactor all structs to be private
 	* [X] `BookResp`
 	* [X] `BooksResp`